FlipsideCrypto/ibc-models-template/README.md

 ## FSC_IBC

-`fsc_ibc` is a collection of macros, models, and other resources that are used to build the Flipside Crypto EVM models.
+`fsc_ibc` is a collection of macros, models, and other resources that are used to build the Flipside Crypto IBC models.

-For more information on the `fsc_ibc` package, see the [FSC_IBC Wiki](https://github.com/FlipsideCrypto/fsc-evm/wiki).
+For more information on the `fsc_ibc` package, see the [FSC_IBC Wiki](https://github.com/FlipsideCrypto/fsc-ibc/wiki).

 ## Applying Model Tags